abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

 # Hash Table or Hash Map
 ## Definition
 - Stores data with **key value pairs**.
-- Hash functions accept a key and return an output unique only to that specific key.
+- **Hash functions** accept a key and return an output unique only to that specific key.
     - This is known as hashing, which is the concept that an input and an output have a one-to-one correspondence to map information.
-    - **Hash functions return a unique address in memory for that data**.
+    - Hash functions return a unique address in memory for that data.

 ## What you need to know
 - Designed to optimize searching, insertion, and deletion.